OpenRLHF/OpenRLHF/README.md

 ### Performance Tuning Guide

 To achieve optimal performance, we recommend allocating more nodes to the vLLM Engine.
 For example, for a 70B model with 32 A100 GPUs, it is advised to allocate more than 16 A100 GPUs to the vLLM Engine, 8 GPUs to the Actor model, and the remaining 8 GPUs to the Critic model.
 Additionally, enable the `--colocate_critic_reward`, `--colocate_actor_ref`, and `--ref_reward_offload` options to merge nodes.
-Finally, you should increase the micro-batch-size (and minimize the TP size of vLLM engine) as much as possible while avoiding OOM (Out Of Memory) issues, especially during the generation phase of PPO.
+Finally, you should increase the `rollout_micro_batch_size` (and minimize the TP size of vLLM engine) as much as possible, and avoid `Reward/Reference` models forward OOM (Out Of Memory) issues using `--micro_forward_batch_size`.
+During the training phase, a larger `--micro_train_batch_size` is better.
 Enable `enable_prefix_caching` in vLLM generation when `n_samples_per_prompt > 1`.

 ## Join Us

 **How to Join?**

-1. Email us at xianyuai@openllmai.top(open-source community email) or janhu9527@gmail.com (personal email of PIC).
+1. Email us at xianyuai@openllmai.top(open-source community email) and janhu9527@gmail.com (personal email of PIC).
 Please include the following details:
    - Your name
    - Your GitHub username
    - Your areas of interest